 - Check if there are pre-defined number formats for you to use (if not).

 A dialogue box will pop up for you to choose the syntax:

 0; -0; “-“; “not a number”

-A non-number will be shown as “not a number”.
+Shows a non-number as “not a number.”
 Anything in quotes in programming as a syntax remains as it is.
 The quotes signify that it is a string variable.
 The semicolon is to separate the columns.

 How To Insert Currency Before a Number in Google Sheets

-To insert a particular currency before your number The sign should precede the numbers in the syntax dialogue box.
-Such as we have below:
+To insert a currency sign before your number, the sign should precede the numbers in the syntax dialogue box such as we have below:

 $* 0.00 – positive

 The asterisk (*) gives space between the number and the currency sign.
 The two zeroes after the decimal force the display of tenths and hundredths.

 How to Add Color to Custom Number Formatting